Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Linear Diophantine Equations

-The Homogeneous LDE Theorem (Theorem~\ref{thm:Homog_LDE}) parameterizes the solutions to a \emph{homogeneous} LDE in terms of $\mathcal{R}$.
-The Generalized Lifting Theorem (Corollary~\ref{cor:GenLiftingTheorem}) provides all solutions for inhomogeneity $c\neq 0$ in terms of $\mathcal{R}$ and any one particular solution.
-The cancellation law~\eqref{cancellation_law} implies that the solution set $\{(s\tilde{b},\,-s\tilde{a}) \colon s\in\mathcal{R}\}$ to a homogeneous LDE is {never} just $\{(0,0)\}$, so LDEs over unique factorization domains \emph{never} have unique solutions. {Finding} a particular solution to~(\ref{LDE}) requires more machinery, but unlike~\cite[Fact~4.1]{VetterliHerley:92:Wavelets-filter-banks}, which appeals to the polynomial Euclidean Algorithm~\cite{Blahut:87:Fast-Algorithms}, we do not use polynomials yet.
-Instead, we establish existence of inhomogeneous solutions using more abstract considerations.
+\rem The Abstract Lifting Theorem (Corollary~\ref{cor:AbsLiftingTheorem}) provides all solutions to~(\ref{LDE}) in terms of the homogeneous solution set and any one particular solution.
+The homogeneous solution set $\{(s\tilde{b},\,-s\tilde{a}) \colon s\in\mathcal{R}\}$ is {never} just $\{(0,0)\}$, so LDEs over unique factorization domains \emph{never} have unique solutions. {Finding} a particular solution requires more work, but unlike~\cite[Fact~4.1]{VetterliHerley:92:Wavelets-filter-banks}, which appeals to the polynomial Euclidean Algorithm~\cite{Blahut:87:Fast-Algorithms}, we now prove existence of inhomogeneous solutions via more abstract methods by specializing the rings $R$ under consideration a bit more.